tinymce/tinymce-docs/rtc/encryption.md

 ### Fixed keys are not secure

 Simple, fixed encryption keys provide minimal protection against data disclosure; for details see: [RTC encryption details](#rtcencryptiondetails).
-Simple fixed keys can be a good way to get started with RTC but if a key is disclosed, it can be used to access any document encrypted with that key.
-Fixed keys allow _every_ document can be decrypted if the key is disclosed.
+Simple fixed keys can be a good way to get started with RTC, but if a fixed key is disclosed it can be used to decrypt _every_ document uploaded to the {{site.cloudname}} server with that key.

 ## Generating a secure encryption key